NullArray/Archivist/README.md

 # Developers Note
-As it stands this project is very outdated and can usesome major changes and updates.
+As it stands this project is very outdated and can use some major changes and updates.
 I am planning a complete re-write in the not too distant future.

 ~~!UPDATE: As of the time of writing, the new and much more improved version will be ready in a week.~~